 All Dolled Up in Fukuoka

 The largest city on the southern Japanese island of Kyushu, Fukuoka is actually two cities - Fukuoka and Hakata - rolled into one.
 When the two merged in 1889 the name Fukuoka was applied to both, but many of the city's residents still think of their home as Hakata.
-Today Hakata dolls are one of Fukuoka's most iconic symbols.
+Today Hakata dolls - or ningyo - are one of Fukuoka's most iconic symbols and enduring crafts.

-Craftsman from many regions of Japan are noted for their dolls, but Hakata dolls, or ningyo, are perhaps the most famous.
+Craftsman from many regions of Japan are noted for their dolls, but Hakata dolls are perhaps the most famous.
 "Made from unglazed porcelain, the roots of these ningyo can be traced back over 400 years, when the local daimyo (feudal lord) co-ordinated the efforts of the Hakata region's artisans," explains Harry Sargant of Inside Japan, a British company that organizes tours of Fukuoka.

 Today the dolls of Hakata remain very popular in Japan, both as ornaments and as reminders of Fukuoka's rich culture and heritage.
 While most ningyo on the market are contemporary, a small number of more valuable vintage figures date from the post-Second World War period, when many dolls were taken back to the US by servicemen as souvenirs.